 Every single person who works with your business is a security risk.
 And that means every single person needs to be given the awareness and knowledge they need to recognise and avoid security attacks.

-Unfortunately, phishing is just one of the hundreds of different ways your business could be put at risk online, but hopefully this article has given you some handy tips to help you spot potential attacks before they can damage your business.
+Unfortunately, phishing is just one of the hundreds of different ways your business could be put at risk online, but hopefully this article has given you some handy tips to help you improve your SME cyber security and spot potential attacks before they can damage your business.